AdobeDocs/analytics-platform.en/help/data-views/data-views.md

 ---
-title: What is a data view in Customer Journey Analytics?
+title: Data views overview
 description: A data view specifies how you want to interpret elements of the data in the CJA connection, such as metrics, dimensions, sessions, etc..
 exl-id: f69e6e38-ac98-49a6-b0ce-f642af2932ae
 ---
-# What is a data view?
+# Data views overview

-A data view sits on top of a Customer Journey Analytics (CJA) [connection](/help/connections/create-connection.md).
-A connection combines one or more datasets from Adobe Experience Platform and connects it to CJA.
-The data view specifies how you want to interpret elements of the data in the connection, such as metrics, dimensions, sessions, etc..
-Data views are defined in preparation for reporting on the data in Workspace.
+A data view is a container specific to Customer Journey Analytics that lets you determine how to interpret data from a [connection](/help/connections/create-connection.md).
+It specifies all dimensions and metrics available in Analysis Workspace and which columns those dimensions and metrics obtain their data from.
+Data views are defined in preparation for reporting in Analysis Workspace.

 >[!NOTE]
 >
 >Any settings that you select or change in a data view are retroactive and non-destructive.
 In other words, they do not permanently change your underlying data .

 You can create different data views for the same connection, with very different sets of components (dimensions/metrics).
 Or create data views with different settings for visit timeout, attribution, etc..
 For example, you could have one data view where all dimensions are set to [!UICONTROL Last Touch], and simultaneously, another data view (based on the same dataset) with all dimensions set to [!UICONTROL First Touch].

 Workspace projects in Customer Journey Analytics are based on data views.